kaleidawave/ezno/parser/README.md

 ### "Cursors"

 Allows holes in AST where a cursor exists.
 This allows for LSP to provide suggestions here while the whole source might not be valid.

-### Function extraction

-All functions end up in a map rather than in the AST, which can make some static analysis and transformation operations easier.

 ### Visiting